Has the 66-Year Riddle to VERTIGO, Hitchcock’s Masterpiece, Finally Been Solved?

 I argue that Vertigo is nothing more than a case of midlife crises mixed with The Secret Life of Walter Mitty (1947) all merging and brewing, in an endless loop, in the mind of a near comatose patient in a sanitarium for the wealthy.
 Walter Mitty is an escapist who daydreams himself into a world of fantasy many times a day.
 He lives with his overbearing mother and neither his fiancée and her mother nor his best friend respect him.

 The only “real” scene in Vertigo is the plush sanitorium, minus the young Midge, everything else is a combination of dreams, nightmares and hallucinations.
 There is a reason why he keeps referring to his wealth in this film.
-How can a regular detective on pension be able to afford such an expensive environment in seemingly a very premium sanitarium (where they discuss the healing powers of Mozart)?
-He is not a detective; he is just fantasizing that he is.
+How can a regular detective on pension be able to afford such an expensive private environment in seemingly a premium sanitarium (where they discuss the healing powers of Mozart)?
+He is not a detective; he is just fantasizing being one.

 Midge — The Overbearing Mother